belablotski/belablotski.github.io/content/engineering/thinking-in-systems/index.md

 featured_image = 'thinking_in_systems.png'
 tags = ['Book']
 +++
-Systems thinking is essential for addressing complex challenges: Understanding system dynamics is crucial for developing effective and sustainable solutions to environmental, social, and economic problems.
+Systems thinking is essential for addressing complex challenges: understanding system dynamics is crucial for developing effective and sustainable solutions to environmental, social, and economic problems.

 <!--more-->